TrailsofGold/whitepaper/docs/game_modes.md

 ## VS hunt

 In VS hunt mode, users have to find the same treasures, and the first reaching the location wins all the PGLD (winner takes all).

 The VS hunt treasure value is greater than the solo hunt treasure.

-## Treasures spawning

-> TODO

-## Ship wrecks

-> TODO
+A user cannot start a solo hunt and a VS hunt at the same time.